© Crown copyright 2021

 - work through the system of controls set out in this guidance

-- adopt measures in a way that addresses the identified risk, works in the local circumstances, and enables children and young people to attend their school or place of education
+- adopt measures in a way that addresses the identified risk, works in the local circumstances, and enables children and young people to attend their school or college

-As set out in the guidance for full opening for schools, for special schools, and for places of further education, from the autumn term local authorities will not be required to uniformly apply the social distancing guidelines for public transport on dedicated school or college transport.
-However, the full opening for schools guidance also sets out that distancing should still be put in place within vehicles wherever possible.
+Local authorities are not required to uniformly apply the social distancing guidelines which are in place for public transport on dedicated school or college transport.
+However, social distancing should still be put in place within vehicles wherever possible.

 It is of vital importance to work through the steps set out in this guidance.
 In particular:

-- social distancing should be maximised within vehicles wherever it is possible, between individuals or ‘bubbles’
+- maximising social distancing within vehicles wherever it is possible, between individuals or ‘bubbles’

-- it is very important to maximise the ventilation of fresh air (from outside the vehicle) on dedicated school and college transport, particularly through opening windows and ceiling vents
+- maximising the ventilation of fresh air (from outside the vehicle) on dedicated school and college transport, particularly through opening windows and ceiling vents

-It is now the law that children and young people aged 11 and over must wear a face covering on public transport.
-This law does not apply to dedicated school transport.
-However, we recommend that local authorities advise people aged 11 and over to wear a face covering when travelling on dedicated school transport to secondary school or college from the start of the autumn term.
+It is the law that children and young people aged 11 and over must wear a face covering on public transport.
+PHE advises that children and young people aged 11 and over must also wear a face covering when travelling on dedicated transport to secondary school or college.
 This does not apply to those who are exempt from wearing a face covering on public transport.
-For more detail, see 5.
-Minimising contact and mixing.
+For more detail, see 6.
+Consider how to minimise contact and maintain social distancing wherever possible.

-We believe this is an appropriate balance, because:
+We believe the measures set out in this guidance represent an appropriate balance, because:

 - the overall risk to children and young people of serious illness as a result of coronavirus (COVID-19) is very low

-- they do not mix with the general public on those journeys
+- they do not mix with the general public on dedicated transport

-- home to school transport often carries the same group of children and young people on a regular basis, and they may also be together in school or college
+- dedicated transport often carries the same group of children and young people on a regular basis, and they may also be together in school or college

 - the predictability of home to school transport will allow for planning so that protective measures can be put in place